conormcafee/mitso-marketing/site/content/team.md

       Enterprise Rent-A-Car Ireland to achieve the Management Qualification Interview.
     what: >-
-      I assist the team with enhancing clients’ marketing campaigns and coordinate internal marketing to increase online traffic and generate leads.
+      I assist the team with coordinating and enhancing clients’ marketing campaigns to increase online traffic and generate leads.
     when: >-
       I joined MiTSO in March 2019 as a placement student and I am currently studying MSc Marketing in Queen’s University Belfast.